 Former employees of the Shanghai-based Dipont Education Management Group have stepped forward with claims that the company has been involved in application fraud.
 The company has allegedly helped their student clients gain admission to top U.S. colleges by altering recommendation letters, writing application essays for students and modifying high school transcripts to cover up poor grades.

-According to Reuters, Dipont has established relationships with about 20 U.S. colleges, listing Vanderbilt University, Wellesley College, and the University of Virginia among them.
+, Dipont has established relationships with about 20 U.S. colleges, listing Vanderbilt University, Wellesley College, and the University of Virginia among them.

 For the past three summers, admissions officers from these institutions have made visits to China to personally advise students in the Dipont program about the American application process.
 They were reportedly given a number of reward perks in exchange for their counsel including business-class airfare, or economy-class travel plus a cash “honorarium.”